lucad54/queen-elizabeth-II-statue-ontario/pages/about.md

 ## Description

-We delve into the history, design, and multi-layered meaning of the new statue of Queen Elizabeth II that's just been erected at Queen's Park in Ontario.
+We dive into the history, design, and multi-layered meaning of the new statue of Queen Elizabeth II that's just been erected at Queen's Park in Ontario.
 The podcast tells how it was done, including an insightful interview with the artist herself, Ruth Abernethy, who created the statue.

 ## Transcript